bytemare/crawl/README.md

 ## Supported go versions

-We support the three major Go versions, which are 1.11, 1.12, and 1.13 at the moment.
+We support the last two major Go versions, which are 1.12 and 1.13 at the moment.

 ## Contributing